Neural Surrogate HMC: On Using Neural Likelihoods for Hamiltonian Monte Carlo in Simulation-Based Inference: Conflict of Interest declaration

-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. 2236415, and the National Aeronautics and Space Administration under Grant Living with the Star No. LWS80NSSC20K1819.
+\acknowledgments This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant 2236415, NSF 2238375, and the National Aeronautics and Space Administration under Grant Living with the Star No. LWS80NSSC20K1819.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the National Aeronautics and Space Administration.
 We acknowledge use of NASA/GSFC's Space Physics Data Facility's OMNIWeb service, and OMNI data.
-The authors would also like to thank Arianna Bunnell, Yannik Glaser, Yusuke Hatanaka, Amila Indika, and Hans Mertens for their helpful conversations while preparing this manuscript.
-The technical support and advanced computing resources from the University of Hawai`i Information Technology Services Cyberinfrastructure are also gratefully acknowledged.
+The authors would also like to thank Arianna Bunnell, Yannik Glaser, Yusuke Hatanaka, and Hans Mertens for their helpful conversations while preparing this manuscript.
+The technical support and advanced computing resources from University of Hawaii Information Technology Services, funded in part by the National Science Foundation CC* awards 2201428 and 2232862 are gratefully acknowledged.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.